rintnetwork/front-end/src/content/defi/index.md

 ### Grow your portfolio {#investing}

-There are fund management products on Ethereum that will try to grow your portfolio based on a strategy of your choice.
+There are fund management products on ethereum that will try to grow your portfolio based on a strategy of your choice.
 This is automatic, open to everyone, and doesn't need a human manager taking a cut of your profits.

 A good example is the [DeFi Pulse Index fund (DPI)](https://defipulse.com/blog/defi-pulse-index/).
 This is a fund that rebalances automatically to ensure your portfolio always includes [the top DeFi tokens by market capitalisation](https://www.coingecko.com/en/defi).
 You never have to manage any of the details and you can withdraw from the fund whenever you like.